Best Star Wars movies: ranked in order of brilliance

 We’ve been obsessed with it for over 40 years.
 It holds the Guinness World Record for “most successful film merchandising franchise” of all time.
 It fundamentally changed what a Hollywood blockbuster is.
 And we don’t even want to know how many people have Jar Jar Binks tattoos.

-Before you watch the ninth movie in the series closing the Skywalker saga this December, here are the best Star Wars movies in the galaxy.
+Now most of us have seen how it ends, here are the best Star Wars movies in the galaxy.
 So far…

-Vote for your favourites to make this a definitive ranking of the Star Wars films
+Vote for your favourites to make this a definitive ranking of the Star Wars films.

 Best Star Wars movies